flux-framework/flux-core/doc/man5/flux-config.rst

 ===========

 Flux normally operates without configuration files.
-If configuration is needed, the :man1:`flux-broker` **--config-path=DIR** option may be used to instruct Flux to parse all files matching the glob **DIR/*.toml**.
-Alternatively, the FLUX_CONF_DIR environment variable may be set the config directory path.
+If configuration is needed, the :man1:`flux-broker` **--config-path=PATH** option may be used to instruct Flux to parse a config file or, if **PATH** is a directory, all files matching the glob **PATH/*.toml**.
+Alternatively, the FLUX_CONF_DIR environment variable may be used to set the configuration file or directory path.
 If both are set, the command line argument takes precedence.
-The option value must be a directory, not a file.

 The Flux systemd unit file starts the system instance broker with ``--config-path=${sysconfdir}/flux/system/conf.d``.
 Further discussion of the system instance configuration as a whole may be found in the Flux Administrator's Guide.

-Flux configuration files follow the TOML file format, with configuration subdivided by function into separate TOML tables.
+Flux configuration files typically follow the TOML file format, with configuration subdivided by function into separate TOML tables.
 The tables may all appear in a single ``.toml`` file or be fragmented in multiple files.
 For example, the Flux Administrator's Guide suggests one file per top level TOML table.

+If the **PATH** value is a regular file, the configuration may optionally be provided as JSON.
+This allows the output of ``flux config get`` to be read by another Flux instance.
+A JSON config file must have the file extension ``.json``, otherwise it is assumed to be TOML.

 Each Flux broker parses configuration files independently, however it is assumed that config files are identical across the brokers of a given instance.